-(ii) Identify the type of reaction in step II, and name the reagents and conditions used.
+- (ii) Identify the type of reaction in step II, and name the reagents and conditions used. type of reaction: reagents and conditions: - (iii) Explain why ammonia can be used in place of NaOH in step III. -[1] - (c) Phenylamine can undergo the following reactions to form compound F.

-Reduction

-Sn, concentrated HCl, heat

-(iii) Explain why ammonia can be used in place of NaOH in step III.

-Ammonia is a stronger bases than phenylamine, and can deprotonate the phenylammonium ion.

-(c) Phenylamine can undergo the following reactions to form compound F.